SEN Information Report

 1: Special Educational Needs that are provided for: The school provides for students with a wide range of Special Educational Needs.
 The school is an Enhanced Mainstream School for students with autism and communication and interaction needs.
 We operate an inclusive mainstream model of provision.
 Our students with Special Educational Needs are not taught separately from the mainstream.

 2: Identification of students and young people with SEN, assessing needs and contact details of the SENCO

 SENCO - Miss Alison Jones

-Lead teacher for SEN in 6th form - Miss Anna Wilding
+Lead teacher for SEND in 6th form - Miss Anna Wilding

 Specialist Teacher - Autism Outreach - Miss Nicci Watson